 3. Keep your diabetes under control

-One in four adults in the US is either pre-diabetic or diabetic.
+One in four adults is either pre-diabetic or diabetic.
 A pre-diabetic individual is highly likely to develop diabetes within 5 years unless they make serious lifestyle changes.

 High blood sugar damages blood vessels, which makes it very difficult for them to efficiently transport nutrients.
 A diabetic person is more than twice as likely to experience hearing loss compared to a non-diabetic person.

 If you have diabetes, take the steps necessary to properly manage it.
 If you are at risk of developing type 2 diabetes, protect your hearing by making lifestyle changes to prevent it.